 61. Truck, railcar, and other equipment washdown (decontamination) facilities, including evaporation ponds, shall be controlled with fences or other approved barriers to prevent intrusion.

-62. All burial embankments and waste storage areas, including immediately adjacent drainage structures, shall be controlled areas, surrounded by a six-foot chain link fence.
+62. All burial embankments and waste storage areas, including immediately adjacent drainage structures, shall be controlled as Restricted Areas, surrounded by a six-foot chain link fence, except as expressly provided in Condition 57.
 Upon site closure, all permanent fences shall be six-feet high chain link topped with three strand barbed wire, tip tension wire and twisted selvedge.

 63. Radioactive and mixed wastes within Section 32 and all rail spurs controlled by the Licensee around the Licensee’s Disposal Facility are possessed by the Licensee.
 Waste conveyed to the facility by truck is in transport as long as the commercial carrier driver and vehicle remain at the Clive disposal facility.
 The Licensee does not possess such waste for purposes of determining compliance with surety requirements and SNM quantity limits, except that the Licensee does, however, possess any waste containing SNM that is not disposed of on the day it is delivered to the facility.